Methodology at the Levantine Institute

 The overall goal is to experience and learn the Arabic language as a whole, through its culture, history, anecdotes and actual connections and communication with the context and the humans who populate it.
 The LEVIT considers that classroom learning only gives you the means to express yourself and a great deal of work needs to be done outside of the classroom as well.

 This is why we chose Tripoli: It is a city where any student can easily practice what they learned during the courses.
-Through partnerships with local NGOs and the MAAN Center for children located within our premises, we strongly encourage students at the LEVIT to volunteer and interact as much as they can with the local community.
+We also strongly encourage students at the LEVIT to volunteer and interact as much as they can with the local community.